abdelazizSalah/Study_Project/questions_for_second_week.md

 - Does it make sense that the results for the flows of different window sizes are exactly the same ?
   - From my prespective I think yes, because it depends on the max distance and this will be the same regardless the size of the window.
 - what does it mean that raw packets are represented as sequence of bytes in task 2.e?
+- Number of combinations for e and f are crazy large, is this normal ?
+- Also I can extract the bytes from the pcap in QUT, but I am not sure how to do the same on electra, should I consider it the data field only from the csv file ?